floatSDSDS/floatsdsds.github.io/_posts/2017-03-25-sparklyr-installed-connect-Spark.md

 ---
 layout: post
-title: "sparklyr finally successfully connected to Spark"
+title: "sparklyr finally connected to Spark"
 excerpt: "I followed [offical tutorial](http://spark.rstudio.com/) at first, but it does not work will either with a unstable network environment or a fresh system."